Add Credibility to Your Fitness Studio with Video Testimonials

 Here’s what portions of our video testimonials look like on our website look like.

 Now that you know the power of these testimonials, let’s explain how to get and film them.

 A great time to ask one of your members for a testimonial is when they achieve any kind of goal.
 They’ll feel proud of their accomplishments and be happy to share their thoughts with you.

-If you offer weigh ins or measurements and someone reaches their goal, ask them right then and there if they’ll share their experience.
-Let them know that it’ll only take 2 minutes and that you can film it really simply with your phone – no big production necessary.
+If you offer weigh-ins or measurements and someone reaches their goal, ask them right then and there to share their experience.
+Let them know that it’ll only take 2 minutes.
+You can easily film it with your phone – no big production necessary.

 On top of that, train your instructors to keep an eye out for people who come to classes consistently, work hard, and have improved since they first started.
 Grab them after class and see if you can film a quick testimonial.
-The reason this is such a great idea is because people are usually hyped up after a workout, they’re positive, and they also just released a lot of stress … so they won’t be as nervous when you film them.
+The reason this is such a great idea is because people are usually hyped up after a workout!
+They’re positive and they just released a lot of stress.
+So, they won’t be as nervous when you film them.

 The same goes for any challenges or events that you have.
 Ask your top performers to record a video testimonial after the challenge ends, and they’ll likely be excited to share their results with you.

 You can even ask people to send a recording that they take themselves if they would rather film it at a different time or at home.
 You’ll notice that some people may feel a little uncomfortable doing a testimonial at the studio if there are other people around.

 Another option is to give people an incentive for providing video testimonials.
 Offer them free access to a specific class or an upcoming event in exchange for the review.